jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 is to be observed, if any of the terms are affected by the sign -; as they must be connected in the same way, by means of their proper sign.

-**258.** To make this more evident, we shall consider an example in pure numbers, proposing to add the expression 15-6 to 12-8.
-Here, if we begin by adding 15, we shall have 12-8+15; but this is adding too much, since we had only to add 15-6, and it is evident that 6 is the number which we have added too much; let us therefore take this 6 away by writing it with the negative sign, and we shall have the true sum,
+<span class="art">258</span> To make this more evident, we shall consider an
+example in pure numbers, proposing to add the expression 15 - 6 to 12 - 8.
+Here, if we begin by adding 15, we shall have 12 - 8 + 15; but this is adding too much, since
+we had only to add 15 - 6, and it is evident that 6 is the number which we have added too much; let us therefore take this 6 away by writing it with the negative sign, and we shall have the true sum,

-12-8+15-6;
+12 - 8 + 15 - 6;

 which shows that the sums are found by writing all the terms, each with its proper sign.

-**259.** If it were required therefore to add the expression
+<span class="art">259</span> If it were required therefore to add the expression
 $$d-e+f$$ to $$a-b+c$$, we should express the sum thus,

 $$a-b+c+d-e-f;$$